dgraph-io/dgraph-docs/content/graphql/graphql-clients/graphql-ide.md

 ### General IDE setup
 - Copy Dgraph GraphQL endpoint.
-- Set the security header if needed ( <TO DO explain>)
+- Set the security header as required.
-- use IDE instrospection capability
+- use IDE instrospection capability.

 You are ready to write GraphQL queries and mutation and to run them against Dgraph cluster.